Visit our Youtube channel for videos on the latest robots and projects from our lab.

 Outreach and Lab Tours: We enjoy doing lab tours for groups aiming at broadening participation in robotics and STEM with underrepresented groups.
 Just contact Radhika.
 SEAS also offers great lab tours and activities covering all engineering (email email@example.com).

 Joining our lab: [We have closed our postdoctoral positions for Spring 2018] At the moment we are not taking new postdocs or graduate students.
 However many of our alumni are faculty and have related (and cool!) research programs.
 If you are interested in research positions, do check out their labs as well (e.g. Profs.
 Kirstin Petersen (Cornell), Mike Rubenstein (Northwestern), Nils Napp (SUNY)).

 Biological systems, from cells to social insects, get tremendous mileage from the cooperation of vast numbers of cheap, unreliable, and limited individuals.
 What would it take to create our own artificial collectives of the scale and complexity that nature achieves?

-A common theme in all of our work is understanding the relationship between local and global behavior: how does robust collective behavior arise from many locally interacting agents, and how can we program the local interactions of simple agents to achieve the global behaviors we want.
+A common theme in all of our work is understanding the relationship between local and global behavior: how does robust collective behavior arise from many locally interacting agents, and how can we engineer the local interactions of simple agents to achieve the global behaviors we want.